npruehs/ue4-rts/Documents/Manual/Units.md

 ### Movement

 1. Add a movement component (e.g. `FloatingPawnMovement` or `CharacterMovement`) and set up its speed properties as usual.
+The plugin also ships with a `RTSPawnMovementComponent` that basically just adds rotation updates to the built-in `FloatingPawnMovement`.

 ### Vision